a bunch of organic grapes hanging in our Dru holding a bunch of Ambriel's Gift Cabernet Sauvignon vineyard.

 • A powerful probiotic.

 While it doesn’t say on the box it’s good for killing snails & millipedes, I can highly recommend it.
-Based on work by Prof. Elaine Ingham [16], we sprayed it and it cleared a millipede and snail infestation in our vineyard, as well as noticeable difference to earwigs and cockroaches.
+Based on work by Prof. Elaine Ingham [16], we sprayed it, and it cleared a millipede and snail infestation in our vineyard, as well as a noticeable difference in earwigs and cockroaches.
 The active ingredient Bacillus Subtilis is a pro-biotic which, before antibiotics were invented, was given to humans to treat intestinal and other diseases [17].
-It also stimulates immune activity in the body, and helps the development of proteins toxic to tumour cells.
+It also stimulates immune activity in the body and helps the development of proteins toxic to tumour cells.
 As with Sudo-Shield, a very clean spray rig is needed.

 Example spray diary for Koonara Wines Coonawarra vineyards